outdreamer/build-a-cure/docs/tasks/example_implementations.md

 		  	- standardizing structures can produce solution structures bc a problem may be a solution once standardized
 		  	- intent structures can produce solution structures bc a problem may be a solution if used in a different way (for a different intent)

+	- standard change-pattern interface insight path:
+		- identify patterns of distortions of existing solution components to select & apply distortions to existing solution components to handle problem with new components (like a problem with a new variable, complexity level, abstraction level, error type relationship, etc)

-	- generate structures (like containers, shapes, sequences, networks, stacks, layers) of useful interface components like efficiencies, power/change sources, & organization structures, and see if they fit/interact with the problem & solution or achieve a problem-solving intent/sub-intent
+	- generate structures (like containers, shapes, sequences, networks, stacks, layers) of useful interface components like efficiencies, power/change sources, & organization structures, and see if they fit/interact with the problem & solution in a useful way, like achieving a problem-solving intent/sub-intent or related intents like problem-solution connecting intent

-	- generate solution structure based on solution requirements and apply to problem system to apply solving function like fill/reduce/generate (based on problem definition & solution requirements) the solution structure with problem system components
+	- generate solution template structure based on solution requirements and apply to problem system to apply solving function like fill/reduce/generate (based on problem definition & solution requirements) the solution structure with problem system components

-	- generate solution structure based on solution requirements, identify variables of solution space, and map solution space variables to variables of solution structure
+	- generate solution template structure based on solution requirements, identify variables of solution space, and map solution space variables to variables of solution structure
 		- example:

 			- solution template structure based on solution requirements, like a set of boundaries/limits or filters ('a continuous function of x with integer coefficients & powers less than 3')